-Ahh, Spring is in the air, which of course means time for Spring cleaning!
+Ahh, spring is in the air, which of course means time for spring cleaning!
 I actually like spring cleaning, in all forms.
-But being a financial geek, I especially love cleaning out the financial cobwebs and digging money out of forgotten corners.
+But I especially love cleaning my business finances and finding more efficient ways to get things done.

 You might not enjoy spring cleaning, but it’s one of the quickest ways to become more productive and improve your money situation.
 Here are 5 simple ways to spring clean your business finances today.

-1. Start at the top, work your way down – organize your files
+1. Start at the top, organize your way down

 I. Hate.
 Paperwork.
 It’s the bane of an OCD person’s existence.